meomoe/sswatcher/README.md

 The following examples assume that you have the default installation of sswatcher and Shadowsocks Python.

-1. Start sswatcher
+- Start sswatcher

    ```
    sudo sswatcher start
    ```

-2. Add port `20000` with `password1` to Shadowsocks
+- Add port `20000` with `password1` to Shadowsocks

    ```
    sswatcher add 20000 password1
    ```

-3. Add port `30000` with `password2`, and set the data cap to 20 GB.
+- Add port `30000` with `password2`, and set the data cap to 20 GB.

    ```
    sswatcher add 30000 password2 20
    ```

-4. Show statistics for current users
+- Show statistics for current users

    ```
    sswatcher stat
    ```

-   The result is a tab separated table:
+   Result:

    ```
    port		password	data_cap		usage